javierdobles/cargill-test/README.md

     packer build -var subnet_id=SUBNET_ID template.json
-where the subnet-id can the the default subnet from your aws account, this command is going to create the **AMI_ID** for our terraform setup
+where the subnet-id can the the default subnet from your aws account, this command is going to create the **AMI_ID** for our terraform setup, this AMI contains all the automation for docker, download the image and run it, also installed most of the packages used for our instances

 ## Prepare the Environment